hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

     text = " ".join(encode_char(ch, base) for ch in text)
 ```

-- First, each character is turned into a number (ord(ch) gives the ASCII number).
+First, each character is turned into a number (ord(ch) gives the ASCII number).

-- Then, itâ€™s converted into base 10, then base 9, then base 8, and so onâ€¦ until base 2.
+Then, it’s converted into base 10, then base 9, then base 8, and so on… until base 2.
 At every step, numbers are joined with spaces.

 Example of encoding a single letter:

-- 'A' â†' 65 (base 10)
+‘A’ → 65 (base 10)
-- 65 â†' 71 (base 9)
+65 → 71 (base 9)
-- 71 â†' 105 (base 8)
+71 → 105 (base 8) …
+eventually a string of 1s and 0s for base 2.
 ...

-eventually a string of 1s and 0s for base 2.

 ## Plan for Decoding